 The Geology of Parks Township includes three named geologic formations inside the township’s boundaries.
 Most of the township is located within a geologic group called the Conemaugh.
 The Conemaugh Group consists of two unique formations.
 The Glenshaw, which is lower and older.
 And the Casselman, which is younger and higher.
 Parks Township rocks are all Pennsylvanian, mainly older than 300 million years of age.
 I am still performing further research to determine more accurate ages for locales.

 Synclines and Anticlines

 On the surface, one can see hills or valleys over terrain.
 But, the formation geology below also rolls independently of what can be seen above the ground.
 For example, a syncline is a fold that has dropped in elevation, while an anticline is one that has risen.
 These broad dips and rises in the formations make using straight elevation difficult for figuring out formation later locations.

 Parks Township Formation Geology

 Authors have written much about local formations, the groups of rock layers that make up the bedrock.
 There are several correlations of layers over great distances.
-One such layer, The Ames Limestone, is shown on the map below; it can also be found here and also in Ohio.
-It exists due to an overall geologic process, which is the flooding of the area that formed the Ames Sea.
+One such layer, The Ames Limestone, is shown on the map below; it can also be found here and in Ohio, West Virginia, Maryland, and Kentucky.
+It exists due to an overall geologic process: the flooding of the area that formed the Ames Sea.

 Published Articles about Local Geology Formations